Sadr al-Din al-Qunawi: Intellectual environment

-The mystical philosophy of language
+Study of the philosophy of language

-As the primary vehicle of human expression, language has the capacity to convey the most profound experiences available to human beings.
-For Qūnavī, its “devices of conveyance” (adawāt al-tawṣīl) disclosed “incorporeal and immaterial meanings,” which he explored at a certain remove from the original experience that presumably lay at the core.
-He may not have differed markedly from Rūmī in this respect, but he was not a “literary practitioner” (i.e., a poet) after the manner of Rūmī, nor was he even a grammarian by profession.
+As well as epistemology and metaphysics, the philosophy of language was also a significant philosophical field of study for Qūnavī.
+He believed that it's “devices of conveyance” (adawāt al-tawṣīl) disclosed “incorporeal and immaterial meanings”.
+He was similar to Rūmī in this respect, but he was not a literary practitioner (i.e., a poet) after the manner of Rūmī, nor was he even a grammarian by profession.

 The challenge was to take the demonstrative science of traditional philosophy toward an exegetical grammar that could act as a quintessential language of experience, where knowledge implied the obligation to instruct in the intricacies of spiritual peregrination, but without substituting this derived knowledge for direct personal experience.
-This model remained legitimate so long as the central fact and semantic unity of divine speech was maintained.

-What we find in the mystical reflections of Ibn 'Arabī and Qūnavī alike are encoded utterances embodying an asymmetrical division between two components of instructive knowledge.
-Philosophically, they consist of the mawḑū' (subject) and the maṭlūb (object of inquiry); in theological dialectics and religious sciences they are generally known as aṣl (root) and far' (branch).
-Thus, in Qūnavī's view the idea was not merely to posit the “root” but to know it and to determine the precise modalities of our knowledge of it.
-A simple, unreflective cognizance of pregiven religious fundamentals, in the manner advocated by the Salafi-minded Ibn Taymīyyah, was still knowledge; yet nothing could disentangle it from the mundane influences that normally impinge upon the human faculty of comprehension.
+The reflections of Ibn 'Arabī and Qūnavī have a significant focus on the relationship between mawḑū' (subject) and the maṭlūb (object of inquiry); in theological dialectics and religious sciences they are generally known as aṣl (root) and far' (branch).
+In Qūnavī's view the idea was not to define the root, but to know it.

-The central question posed in the “theological science” envisioned by Ibn Sīnā was that of “existence.”
-In the form of a syllogism, the theological knowledge it imparted consisted of indemonstrable premises and a conclusion.
-Indemonstrables were given elements in any syllogism (“givens” were posited through the senses, imagination, intellect, etc.).
-As a science, this grand concept of theology assembled all the pregivens derived in the lower sciences that came under its own jurisdiction, because theological science was the very ground of all sciences.

-Furthermore, Ibn Sīnā saw existence as something that required more than just a natural awareness of things.
-In his "Nafaḥāt ilāhiyyah," Qūnavī admitted that in that banal sense one could argue the awareness of existence was simply posited by way of intuition as the “first cognizance,” for which there was no demonstrable proof or true definition and which has merely an indistinct unity.
-However, this was not the biggest issue, he insisted.
-The difficulty arose with the “second cognizance,” namely, knowledge of the “reality distinguishable in itself from other realities”—in other words, the uniqueness of the reality.
+In his "Nafaḥāt ilāhiyyah," Qūnavī admitted that in that banal sense one could argue the awareness of existence was implied by way of intuition as the cognizance, for which there was no demonstrable proof or true definition and which has merely an indistinct unity.
+He called this the "first cognizance."
+However, this was not the biggest issue, he claimed.
+The difficulty arose with the “second cognizance,” namely, knowledge of the reality distinguishable in itself from other realities—in other words, the uniqueness of the reality.